PAMinerva/LearnDirectX/Tutorials/Appendices/01-MathBasics/transformations.md

 DirectXMath offers convenient helper functions for constructing $4\times 4$ matrices to transform (i.e., scale, rotate and translate) both points (e.g., vertex positions) and vectors (e.g., light directions) in homogeneous coordinates.
 These functions often come in two flavors:

-- **Scalar implementation**: Written in standard C++, utilizing scalar operations.
+- **No-Intrinsics implementation**: Written in standard C++, utilizing scalar operations.
 It works on any CPU regardless of its architecture, but may be slower than alternative options.

-- **SIMD-accelerated implementation**: Leverages the power of Single Instruction, Multiple Data (SIMD) instructions available on modern CPUs, exposed by intrinsics functions provided by the Microsoft C++ compiler.
+- **SSE-Intrinsics implementation**: Leverages the power of Single Instruction, Multiple Data (SIMD) instructions available on modern CPUs, exposed by intrinsics functions provided by the Microsoft C++ compiler.
 This allows the CPU to perform calculations on multiple data elements simultaneously, resulting in significant performance gains.

+### Scaling

 **XMMatrixScaling** returns a matrix associated with a scaling operation, similar to the one examined in [](transforms-scaling-label).